 - GRE score (could be waived, contact us at firstname.lastname@example.org for further information)

-- Minimum TOEFL score of 90 for applicants who are not native English speakers and who do not have at least 3 years of English instruction in secondary school.
+- Minimum TOEFL score of 90 or IELTS score of 6.5 for applicants who are not native English speakers and who do not have at least 3 years of English instruction in secondary school.

 The program has two deadlines: